TALK is a tool designed to guide clinical team debriefing.

 Avoid negative comments, choose neutral expressions.

-Focus on finding solutions, rather that pointing out blame.
+Focus on finding solutions, rather than pointing out blame.

 Professional communication, valuing everybody's input.